shyamal-anadkat/offlinerl/README.md

 Here is a link to my blog post on Reinforcement Learning to get you started:
 [RL Primer](https://shyamalanadkat.medium.com/reinforcement-learning-a-primer-29116d487e42)

+**Also, if you're an AIPI530 student, and if this repo helps I don't mind some beer money/bitcoin LOL**

 ## _TLDR_ - Example Usage

 Customized to training CQL on a custom dataset in d3rlpy, and training OPE (FQE) to